NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Urgathoa - Minor Boon.md

-**Minor Boon** You feast on the spoils of life and death.
+You feast on the spoils of life and death.

 You gain the benefits of the [[Heritages/Irongut Goblin|Irongut Goblin]] heritage, regardless of your ancestry.
 If you already have this heritage, the circumstance bonus increases to +4.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*